About 25 percent of diabetics develop foot problems as a complication of their disease. Daily attention may prevent you from being one of them.

 Most people with diabetes are well aware that, without good glycemic management, their condition can lead to heart, vascular, eye and kidney disease.
 Less well known is the importance of foot care, even though 25 percent of diabetics eventually develop significant foot problems as a complication of their disease.

 The causes of foot problems are twofold, says Dr. Robert C. Parajon of Premier’s Podiatry Division.
 People with diabetes often develop neuropathy, nerve damage that may impair feeling in the legs and feet.
 As a result, a diabetic may not feel a pebble inside his sock that is causing a sore or feel a blister caused by poorly fitting shoes.
-Diabetes also frequently leads to peripheral artery disease and the impaired blood flow can slow or prevent healing of these seemingly small injuries, putting the diabetic at risk of developing infections.
+Diabetes also frequently leads to peripheral artery disease and the impaired blood flow can slow or prevent healing of these seemingly small injuries, putting the diabetic at risk of developing infections and foot infections in particular.
 Heightened blood glucose tends to “feed” the infections, making them worse.
 Untreated infections can become life threatening and in some cases necessitate amputation.

 Cold, wet weather further complicates matters.
 The cold increases foot numbness and damp feet increases the risk of developing dry and cracked skin vulnerable to infection.